dishachatterjee02/calculator/README.md

 # calculator
-A scientific calculator that evaluates all types of mathematical expressions.
+A calculator that evaluates mathematical expressions.